Curity OAuth for Single Page Applications best practices

 Conclusion

 SPAs are different from regular web applications.
 It is important to be aware of the risks that come with not following the guidelines and protocols properly.
-This article summarized some topics listed in the Best Current Practices for Single Page Applications, and also recommended use of the Token Handler Pattern for the best overall architecture in a Single Page Application.
+This article summarized some topics listed in the Best Current Practices for Single Page Applications.
+We recommend that you use the Token Handler Pattern for the best overall architecture in a Single Page Application.

 Join our Newsletter